Ballyconnell: Post-1600

-Walter Talbot died on 26 June 1625 at Ballyconnell and his son James Talbot succeeded to the Ballyconnell estate aged just 10 years.
-James Talbot married The Hon.
-Helen Calvert, the daughter of The 1st Baron Baltimore, in 1635 and had a son, Colonel George Talbot, who owned an estate in Cecil County, Maryland, which he named Ballyconnell in honour of his native town in County Cavan.
+Walter Talbot died at Ballyconnell on 26 June 1625, his son James Talbot succeeded to the Ballyconnell estate aged just 10 years.
+James Talbot married Helen Calvert (born 1615), the daughter of George Calvert, 1st Baron Baltimore, in 1635 and had a son, Colonel George Talbot.
+He owned an estate in Cecil County, Maryland, which he named Ballyconnell in honour of his native town in County Cavan.
 George Talbot was appointed Surveyor-General of Maryland in 1683.
 In the aftermath of the Irish Rebellion of 1641, James Talbot's estate in Ballyconnell was confiscated because he was a Catholic and instead he was granted an estate in 1655 at Castleruby townland, Baslick parish, County Roscommon.
 He died in 1687.

-By 1652 the Irish rebels in the Ballyconnell area had been defeated and the area was put under the control of the Cromwellian captain Thomas Gwyllym.
-He was a native of Glenavy, County Antrim, where his father, The Rev. Meredith Gwyllym (wife Miss Peers), was vicar of the parishes of Glenavy, Camlin, Tullyrusk, Ballinderry & Magheragall in County Antrim and Baronstown & Kene in County Louth from 1622 until sometime after 1634.
-Gwyllym's name first appears in the area as the owner of the Ballyconnell Estate in the 1652 Commonwealth Survey and as a Commissioner (Thomas Guilliams) for the 1654 Assessment of Tax.
+By 1652, the Irish rebels in the Ballyconnell area had been defeated and the area was put under the control of the Cromwellian captain Thomas Gwyllym.
+He was a native of Glenavy, County Antrim, where his father, the Rev. Meredith Gwyllym, was vicar of the parishes of Glenavy, Camlin, Tullyrusk, Ballinderry & Magheragall in County Antrim and Baronstown & Kene in County Louth from 1622 until sometime after 1634.
+Gwyllym's name first appears in the area as the owner of the Ballyconnell Estate in the 1652 Commonwealth Survey and as a commissioner (as "Thomas Guilliams") for the 1654 Assessment of Tax.
 He also appears as a Cavan Commissioner in the 1660 Hearth Money Ordinances.
-In the Hearth Money Rolls compiled on 29 September 1663 Thomas Gwyllym has five hearths in Bellaconell.
-The other Hearth Tax payers were John Squire, Henry Jordan and Denis Alarne, all of whom had one hearth.
+In the Hearth Money Rolls compiled on 29 September 1663 Thomas Gwyllym has five hearths in 'Bellaconell'.
+The other Hearth Tax payers were "John Squire, Henry Jordan and Denis Alarne", all of whom had one hearth.
 After the restoration of King Charles II to the throne in 1660, James Talbot tried to have the Ballyconnell Estate restored to him but a final grant was made to Thomas Gwyllym in August 1666 and the town was renamed Gwyllymsbrook in his honour.
 Thomas Gwyllym died in 1681 and his son, Colonel Meredith Gwyllym, inherited the Ballyconnell Estate.
-In 1683 he married Margery Sheridan, the sister of Sir Thomas Sheridan, Secretary of State for Ireland, and they had one child, Meredith Gwyllym, junior, who died unmarried in 1728.
-In 1687 they built an extension to Ballyconnell Castle at a cost of £500 but when King James II came to the throne of England on 6 February 1685, the Catholics began to take power and in 1688 they occupied Ballyconnell Castle and burned it to the ground, causing the Gwyllyms to go and live in Cloverhill (also known as Drumcassidy), County Cavan, until the war was over.
+In 1683, he married Margery Sheridan, the sister of Sir Thomas Sheridan, Secretary of State for Ireland, and they had one child who died unmarried in 1728.
+In 1687, they built an extension to Ballyconnell Castle at a cost of £500 but when King James II came to the throne of England in 1685, the Catholics began to take power and in 1688 they occupied Ballyconnell Castle and burned it to the ground, causing the Gwyllyms to go and live in Cloverhill (also known as Drumcassidy), County Cavan, until the war was over.